Saturday, 10 January 2015

 A person is attacked - once more.
 If it's not one of the really brutal attacks, they might not even regard themselves as having been assaulted.
 The abuser, however, is still in the house.
 He might be in the back garden playing with the children, or chatting to the neighbour over the fence.
 The attack was expected, the victim knew that despite previous pleas & promises that it was going to happen again.
 She is tired, emotionally drained, confused, her body aches.
 She won't call the police because she is sure they will think she is a mad cow if she tells them that her husband raped her & even if they do believe that he caused the bruises, she is certain they will wonder why.
 There must be a reason, surely?
 If she has any friends left by this point, she wouldn't confide in them anyway.
 Reasons differ, but could include that hubby is well liked, a worker, a good dad, or even just generally known to be pleasant.
 She might rationalise that a lot of families have problems - they don't call the police when their teenage son comes home drunk and breaks things in the house, do they?
 Families stick together after all, and all households have their problems.

 If there are children, they feel certain that any report of hell in the home could result in the kids being taken away - & they need her - She needs them too & cannot stand the thought of losing them.
 She tells herself they are fine, they don't know what goes on in private.
-They might have heard the odd argument, but nobody's life is perfect.

 She picks herself up off the floor, cleans herself up, covers the marks, patches the tears in her skin.
 Later, she'll tell people she has another mouth ulcer or toothache and just can't speak too well right now because it's amazing how much these small silly things really can hurt.
 As she clears up the mess in the house, she looks back in her mind - trying to work out what it was that did or didn't do that pushed him over the edge this time.
 Why did she raise an eyebrow or smile in such a way that he thought she was making fun of him?
 She curses herself for being that stupid - She knows him and should have noticed he looked kinda tired earlier.